-- A 1-10-point judging system will be used; – 1 being the lowest – 10 being flawless.
-Except where some points are 1 to 5 with 1 being lowest and 5 being flawless.
+- A 1-40-point judging system will be used; – 1 being the lowest – 40 being flawless.
+Exceptions include when the point system is between 1-5, 1 being the lowest and 5 being flawless.

 - Competitors must use and arrange for their own model for the event.

 - If any competitor is entering more than one competition in one day, we advise bringing one model per category.

 - Competitors who do not understand English must supply their own translator.
 The translator must be present during the competition briefing and stay just outside the competition floor in a designated area during the competition in the event they are needed for communication with the competitor.
 This must occur only by communicating via a floor judge.

 - Rubbish bins are provided to all competitors.

 - No eating allowed – only non-alcoholic drinks on the competition arena.

 - All products must be clearly labelled – hand-written labels are acceptable.
 Non-labelled products will be confiscated during the competition.